mysticalseeker24/interview-agent_V2/TESTING.md

 This document contains all the tested commands and procedures for setting up and testing the TalentSync AI Interview Platform.

+## ⚠️ Security Notice

+**NEVER commit API keys or secrets to version control!**
+- Always use environment variables for sensitive data
+- Keep your `.env` file local and never commit it
+- Use placeholder values in documentation
+- If you accidentally commit secrets, revoke them immediately and clean git history

 ## Prerequisites

 - Python 3.11+